Interstate 81 in Maryland: Future

 At almost every interchange, acceleration and deceleration lanes would be lengthened to modern standards.
 The ramps within the I-70 interchange would be modified to better handle traffic passing between two freeways.
 Auxiliary lanes would be added in both directions between the US 40 and MD 58 interchanges and southbound between the Showalter Road and Maugans Avenue interchanges.
 In addition, there is an option to construct a truck weigh station somewhere along I-81 within the state; there are no weigh stations along either the Maryland or West Virginia segments of I-81.

+Phase 2 of the project is currently funded with an anticipated construction start in 2025.
+Phase 2 includes widening the Interstate to six lanes from Exit 1 to after Exit 5, along with intersection improvements and bridge replacements.